Songs can be used to:

 Note: A song that has been clipped will play that way until the start/stop boxes are unchecked.
 That means that if, for example, Me A Me is on the playlist I listen to when I'm skating, I'm going to hear the clipped version as opposed to the entire song.
 But that's okay because the clipping is easy to undo.
 I just thought you should know so that you're not clipping the songs you listen to a lot.

-If you're using Alarm Clock 2 as described on the Classroom Alarm Clock page, you'll need to do more than clip the song if you're going to use it as the alarm song.
+If you're using Alarm Clock 2 as described on the Classroom Alarm Clock for Mac page, you'll need to do more than clip the song if you're going to use it as the alarm song.
 For some reason, Alarm Clock 2 will play the entire song even though you've clipped as explained above.

 So here's what you do: make a new version of the clipped song in Garageband.
 As you'll see in the video below, it's easier than you may think.